davidacm/beepKeyboard/readme.md

 ## Usage
   To enable or disable features, go to NVDA settings and select beep keyboard category.
 In that category you can configure all  supported features by this add-on.
   "Beep for uppercases  when caps lock is on" is enabled by default.

-## Packaging it for distribution
-  Open a command line, change to the Add-on root folder  and run the scons command.
-The created add-on, if there were no errors, is placed in the root directory.

-## Notes
-* scons and gettext tools on this project are  compatible with python 3 only.
-Doesn't work with python 2.7.
+  If you need furter customizations, open the advanced settings dialog that contains the following settings:

+* Ignored characters with shift pressed: all characters here will be ignored to beeping when shift is pressed.
+Escape Sequences are allowed, e.g. "\t" for tab, "\r" for carriage return.
+* Beep always for the following characters: set here all characters that you want NVDA beeps for.
+Escape Sequences are allowed, e.g. "\t" for tab, "\r" for carriage return.
+* Select tone to configure: you can configure parameters for all tones.
+Select one here, and set the parameters in the next text boxes.
+NVDA will beep the current selected tone with the configured parameters.
+* Tone pitch: tone pitch for the current selected tone.
+* Tone length: tone length for the current selected tone.
+* Tone volume: tone volume for the current selected tone.
+* Test tone: this button lets you to play a test with the current set parameters.
+* Press OK button to save settings or cancel to discard.